Unifying and benchmarking state-of-the-art quantum error mitigation techniques: State-of-the-art error mitigation methods

-where $||X||_{\infty}$ is the largest eigenvalue of $X$ \cite{koczor2021dominant}.
-For realistic noise, $\epsilon$ usually does not equal $0$~\cite{koczor2020exponential}.
+leading to better-than-expected performance of VD.
+For realistic noise, $\epsilon$ is usually larger than $0$~\cite{koczor2020exponential}.
 Nevertheless, it was shown that for sufficiently small error rates the noise floor does not prevent VD from significantly reducing the impact of noise~\cite{koczor2021dominant}.

-${\rm Tr }[\rho^M X]$ can be computed using $M$ copies of the noisy state $\rho$ and an ancillary qubit with a controlled permutation of the copies which changes position of each copy (so-called controlled derangement).
+Here we recall that ${\rm Tr }[\rho^M X]$ can be computed using $M$ copies of the noisy state $\rho$ and an ancillary qubit with a controlled permutation of the copies which changes the position of each copy (so-called controlled derangement).
 Consequently, $QM+1$ qubits are required to mitigate a $Q$-qubit state.
 This number can be reduced to $2Q+1$ by employing qubit resets and increasing the depth of the circuit performing the controlled derangement~\cite{czarnik2021qubit}.
 The controlled derangement can be implemented as a circuit of $QM$ controlled swaps.
 Therefore, the derangement introduces errors to the estimates of ${\rm Tr }[\rho^M X]$ and ${\rm Tr }[\rho^M]$ which may require correction with other error mitigation methods~\cite{koczor2020exponential}.